davevanveen/davevanveen.github.io/_projects/books.md

 <br>
 # Overview
+This is simply my a few of my favorite books that I read during covid, each with a short reason why it inspired me.
+Organized by genre:

-This is simply a list of books which have most inspired me and a short reason why.
+This is simply a list of my books which have most inspired me and a short reason why.
 Organized by genre:
 * <a href="#ct">Coffee Table</a>
 * <a href="#ec">Ecology</a>
 * <a href="#fi">Fiction</a>